jeanmari/hacking/README.md

 # hacking
 Everything about ethical hacking.
-From CTF challenges writeups and automated pentesting tools.
+From CTF challenges writeups and automated pentesting tools using python or any other programming languages. :)